commercetools/ui-kit/CONTRIBUTING.md

 #### Moving the `latest` dist-tag to a release:

-After testing the `next` release on a production project, if the version is **stable** it can be finally movede to the `latest` distribution channel.
+After testing the `next` release on a production project, if the version is **stable** it can be finally moved to the `latest` distribution channel.

 ```bash
 $ yarn release:from-next-to-latest